D.C. Lottery

-The D.C.
-Lottery (official name District of Columbia Office of Lottery and Gaming) is run by the government of the District of Columbia, in the United States.
-The D.C.
-Lottery is a charter member of the Multi-State Lottery Association (MUSL).
-Games offered include Lucky for Life, Powerball, DC-5, DC-4, DC-3, DC-2, Keno, Mega Millions, and numerous scratch tickets.
+The DC Lottery (official name District of Columbia Office of Lottery and Gaming) is run by the government of the District of Columbia, in the United States.
+The DC Lottery is a charter member of the Multi-State Lottery Association (MUSL).
+Games offered include DC 2, DC 3, DC 4, DC 5, Powerball, Mega Millions, Lucky for Life, DC Keno, Race2Riches, The Lucky One, DC Fast Play, DC Tap-N-Play, and DC Scratchers.